How to Get from Tallinn Airport to City Centre (2026 Local Guide)

 The stop is directly outside the terminal exit — you walk perhaps five metres.
 An electronic display shows the bus number and arrival time.

-Buses run approximately every 6–15 minutes during the day and go directly towards the city centre (Viru area).
+Buses run approximately every 6–15 minutes during the day and go directly towards Viru, the main stop next to the Old Town.

 Note: The direct tram connection between Tallinn Airport and the city centre is temporarily suspended due to infrastructure works.
 For now, the bus connection remains the most reliable option.